 IT 726 ACCESSIBILITY AND UNIVERSAL DESIGN: (3 credit hours)

 Students in this course will design and develop a project that includes the essential elements of Universal Design for Learning (UDL) using technology.
 The course will include a review of the literature specifically related to accessibility & UDL.
 Students will be able to identify learner needs and plan curriculum that will include accessibility to learning for all.

-IT 727 INTEGRATING TECHNOLOGY USES INTO THE CLASSROOM: (3 credit hours)
+IT 727 INTEGRATING EDUCATIONAL TECHNOLOGY INTO TEACHING: (3 credit hours)